GameBoy/gameboy.github.io/consoles/color.md

 ## **Game Boy Color Mods**

-* **Backlight Kits - Summer 2021**
+* **Backlight Kits - Winter 2021**
-Absolutely flustered by this backlight list?
+Flustered by this backlight list?
 Why not check out [this more comprehensive guide](..\wiki\backlightmods#cgb) from /u/Admiral_Butter_Crust on all the different backlight kits for CGB.
 Only current or relevant backlight kits are listed below.

 	* **One Chip OSD Q5 IPS Kit.** 25% larger than stock viewing window using the Q5 LCD panel and includes lens with larger viewing window.
 Required shell cuts identical to the FunnyPlaying Q5 XL kit.
 Soldering is required for the OSD controls.
 Very noticable larger viewing window.
 OSD allows for vertical and horizontal alignment, allowing less than perfect shell cuts to recenter image.
 3D printed centering brackets are available from [Retro Modding]()  [[Video Guide]](https://youtu.be/6u5ol_wDfp0)
 		* Sold at [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/game-boy-color/products/game-boy-color-q5-ips-backlight-with-osd)

 	*  **FunnyPlaying Game Boy Color 2.0 Q5 IPS Laminated IPS Kit.** 25% larger than stock viewing window using a custom **laminated** Q5 LCD panel.
 Requires a matching [FunnyPlaying shell](https://funnyplaying.com/collections/product/products/cgb-retro-pixel-laminated-coustom-shell) or extensive shell cuts to fit.
-As of summer 2021, this is the latest kit. [[Video Guide]](https://www.youtube.com/watch?v=o9NvRFPqGLI)
+As of Winter 2021, this is the latest kit. [[Video Guide]](https://www.youtube.com/watch?v=o9NvRFPqGLI)
 		*  Sold at [FunnyPlaying](https://funnyplaying.com/collections/product/products/gbc-retro-pixel-ips-lcd-kit-1), [Retro Game Repair Shop](https://retrogamerepairshop.com/collections/funnyplaying-gbc/products/funnyplaying-game-boy-color-2-0-q5-ips-laminated-backlight-kit) [(Shell from RGRS)](https://retrogamerepairshop.com/collections/funnyplaying-gbc/products/funnyplaying-game-boy-color-game-q5-ips-ready-shell), and [RetroModding](https://www.retromodding.com/collections/game-boy-color/products/game-boy-color-retro-pixel-ips-with-laminated-lens) [(Shell from RM)](https://www.retromodding.com/collections/game-boy-color/products/funny-playing-game-boy-color-shells-with-logo).

 	* **FunnyPlaying IPS kit.** Stock sized viewing window using the 9380 LCD panel.
 Requires shell cuts to fit.
 No soldering required.
 This is a manually centered screen.
 If cut correctly, the image will be centered to the lens viewing window.
 3D printed brackets are available to assist centering.  [[Video Guide]](https://www.youtube.com/watch?v=PySvT126Loo)